 2. Roller Set

-This roller set technique is excellent for those with a looser curl pattern.
+This roller set (Check out this article: roller set natural hair) technique is excellent for those with a looser curl pattern.

 What You Will Need To Get Started